Learn how to sharpen a knife because your life or your survival needs may depend on it!

 As you can see, sharpening a knife requires a bit of finesse.
 You don't need to be a master swordsmith to actually give your knife a mirror's edge.

 Ray Mears' method may seem like a lot of work but out in the woods, it's actually pretty calming.
 Obviously, you will have to invest in some good knife sharpeners – whetstones – you can bring to your camp.

 What Is Whetstone?
 It is a sharpening tool for cutting tools.

 It's not necessary to do it there but as a survivalist, you spend most of your time in the woods anyway.
 A knife sharpening stone kit is a necessary investment for you, especially when you'll be using your knives a lot in survival situations.

 What to Invest On

-The key takeaway in Ray Mears’ video on how to sharpen a knife is this: You will need to invest in different grits for your types of sharpening stones.
-Learning the different grits for your whetstones will help you in keeping your knives sharp.
+The key takeaway in Ray Mears' video on how to sharpen a knife is this: You will need to invest in different grits for your types of sharpening stones.
+Learning the different grits for your whetstones will help you keep your knives sharp.